The attached document shows sample citations in APA (7th). The second page shows the layout for a reference list. Please note the spacing.

 With the exception of web site information or DOI's (Digital Object Identifier) all citations should end with a period.

 Double space all citations in Reference list.
 Do not increase spacing between citations.
 Indent second line of citation to show separation.
+(See Sample citations below left.
+Additional sample citations are in the box labeled Why and how to cite.)

 A good scholar cites the source of information whenever using another person's ideas, opinion or theory.
 A good scholar also provides citations for any facts, statistics, graphs, or drawings that are obtained from another source.
 Quotations of another person's actual spoken or written word, and paraphrases of another person's spoken or written words should also be cited.